Larry Hogan: National politics

 In August 2020, during an interview on the Maryland response to the COVID-19 pandemic, Hogan said that he was unenthusiastic about Trump and the Democratic nominee, Joe Biden, but said it was conceivable that his vote could be swayed by either candidate before election day.
-He ultimately wrote in a vote for late President Ronald Reagan.
+He ultimately stated that he wrote in a vote for late President Ronald Reagan.

 In December 2020, Hogan was announced as the national co-chair of No Labels, a centrist political organization.

 In January 2021, in response to the storming of the U.S. Capitol by a pro-Trump mob, Hogan sent in the Maryland National Guard to protect the Capitol, after initially being denied permission multiple times.
 Shortly after the attack, Hogan said, "I think there's no question that America would be better off if the president would resign or be removed from office."
 He supported Trump's impeachment for incitement of insurrection and said that, had he been in the Senate, he would have voted to convict Trump and remove him from office.
 Hogan later ordered the Maryland National Guard to aid in protecting the inauguration of Biden.

 In August 2021, Hogan applauded the passage of the Infrastructure Investment and Jobs Act in the Senate and thanked his Senate partners for including every recommendation the National Governors Association made.
 He also criticized Trump and other Republicans for targeting the 13 House Republicans who voted for the act.

 In November 2021, after the House of Representatives passed the Build Back Better Act, Hogan issued a statement urging the Senate to reject the bill.
+In August 2024, a Hogan spokesperson told Inside Climate News that he had reservations with the Inflation Reduction Act and would seek to adjust provisions affecting oil and gas production if elected to the U.S. Senate.

+During a speech to the Republican Jewish Coalition in November 2022, Hogan complimented Trump's achievements in his first term, including the Tax Cuts and Jobs Act, his U.S. Supreme Court appointments, and policies toward Israel and domestic energy production.
+After Semafor reported on these remarks in August 2024, a Hogan spokesperson told the news website that Hogan's remarks were in the context of the Supreme Court's ruling in Carson v.
+Makin, which held that students could not be excluded from scholarships for attending religious-based private schools.